API Reference

 | Network timeout | Retried with backoff (10s connection, 10s read timeout) |

-| Max retries exceeded | Item removed from queue (location data remains in the database and can still be exported) |
+| Max retries exceeded | Item permanently deleted from queue (location data remains in the database and can still be exported).
+Enable "Retry Failed Uploads" to retry indefinitely instead. |

 There is no distinction between 4xx and 5xx in retry behavior - all failures are retried.